Staff Attorney : Consumer Rights & Economic Justice Project

 - Morrissey v.
 City of Los Angeles, et al., (unconstitutional towing practices)

 We are litigating a writ petition on behalf of a low-income elderly cancer patient whose car was ticketed, towed, and later sold by the City while he was hospitalized.
 Our writ challenges the City’s towing practices and policies, which disproportionately affect indigent people who can not afford off-street parking or the fines and fees associated with towing, and who rely on their vehicles as a lifeline to work, school, and medical care.

 - Criminal Justice Debt (potential cases)

 We are investigating potential litigation regarding numerous aspects of the interaction between debt and the criminal justice system, including unconstitutional property seizures by local governments, money bail, fines and fees, and disproportionate policing of people of color.

-The Staff Attorney will also participate in legal clinics that we conduct in the community, undertake outreach, prepare self-help and educational materials, participate in lobbying activities, draft amicus briefs and comment letters, network with other advocates, and provide trainings and information to the public as well as other consumer and civil rights attorneys.
+The Staff Attorney will also participate in legal clinics that we conduct in the community (COVID-19 restrictions permitting), undertake outreach, prepare self-help and educational materials, participate in lobbying activities, draft amicus briefs and comment letters, network with other advocates, gather and collect data and assist in grant-reporting, and provide trainings and information to the public as well as other consumer and civil rights attorneys.
 Our work focuses both on issues within the State of California and nationally.